-There were no other-than-temporary losses recognized in accumulated other comprehensive income during the year ended December 31, 2021 or the period from October 18, 2019 (date of incorporation) to December 31, 2020.
+There were no other-than-temporary losses recognized in accumulated other comprehensive income during the years ended December 31, 2022 and 2021.

 6. Fair Value Measurements

 The Company has adopted ASC 820, Fair Value Measurements ("ASC 820").
 ASC 820 clarifies the definition of fair value, establishes a framework for measuring fair value, and expands disclosures about fair value measurements.